tmccoy99/CV/README.md

 calm, logical and polite way.

 ## Skills
+- Collaborated as a pivotal member of an agile team, contributing to the successful delivery of three key projects within tight timelines.
+Demonstrated exceptional listening and communication skills during daily stand-ups and retrospectives, ensuring efficient project progress and seamless team coordination.
+- Earned positive external feedback for my proficiency in integrating object-oriented programming (OOP) and test-driven development (TDD) methodologies into my workflow.
+Adapted quickly to new concepts and skill sets, reflecting a strong aptitude for continuous learning and professional development.
+- Excelled in becoming proficient with unfamiliar technologies, including React, ActiveRecord, and Cypress, in a matter of days.
+Demonstrated an innate ability to thrive beyond my comfort zone and deliver exceptional results under challenging circumstances.
+- Consistently leveraged my strong verbal communication skills to maximise the benefits of pair programming, enabling my pairs to solve complex problems and accelerate learning.
+- Applied my rigorous mathematical nature to meticulously testing code across multiple frameworks, including Jest, React Native Testing Library, RSpec, and Cypress.
+Utilized critical thinking and problem-solving skills to ensure comprehensive test coverage and deliver high-quality, error-free code.
 Your previous experience is really important.
 You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

 Consider skills relevent to software development.
 Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
 Good examples clearly explain the impact you've had.